IkireziI/TechSupport-Chatbot/README.md

 - [License](#license)
 - [Author](#author)

+  TechSupportChatbot/
+├── .gitattributes
+├── .gitignore
+├── README.md
+├── [YOUR_NOTEBOOK_NAME].ipynb
+├── your_tech_support_dataset_file.csv
+└── app/                 <--- This would be your new folder
+    ├── app.py
+    └── requirements.txt

 ## Project Overview

 This project implements an AI-powered chatbot designed to provide automated assistance for common technical support inquiries.
 Leveraging advanced Natural Language Processing (NLP) techniques, the chatbot understands user questions and generates relevant, helpful responses, acting as a first line of support.